Great film, but not for the reasons you might think

 A good disaster movie, that excels on the disaster side of the story but does not score high on the human element bit.

-Great idea, a foiled execution A formerly famous actress who lost it all through poor choices she made has one more chance.
+A formerly famous actress who lost it all through poor choices she made has one more chance.
 A large studio offers to clone and copy her, make lots of movies and TV series with her whilst pay her very generously at the same time.

 There is a catch however; she will have no say in the choices the studio will make on her behalf.